VAMDC/NodeSoftware/doc/source/contact.rst

 Report a bug
 --------------------

-The NodesoftWare is in active development and there are some rough edges still.
+The NodeSoftware is in active development and there are some rough edges still.
 We very much appreciate your feedback and complaints are usually resolved quickly.